-The Erasmus Bridge in Rotterdam is, I believe, one of the most important commission I have done to date.
+The Erasmus Bridge in Rotterdam is, I believe, one of the most important commissions I have done to date.
 I was still a very young architect at the time, and this was a very high profile public project that received a great deal of attention.

-What I discovered from the Erasmus Bridge is that the human element of architecture that can change the quality of a bridge.
+What I discovered from the Erasmus Bridge is that it is the human response to architecture that can change the quality of a bridge.
 This highlighted for me that first and foremost architecture is about, and for, people.
 For a long time architecture was largely about image-making, being provocative or politically engaged.
 But, architecture is not about trying to create iconic images, it is about how a structure can communicate with its users.
 Often this can be on a very personal level.
-In our industry, there is a lot of attention given to how a project is immediately received by journalists, blogs, peers, and by the online community.
+In our industry, there is a lot of attention given to how a project is immediately received by journalists, design blogs, peers, and by the online community.
 But, after so many years, the public quality is so much more important.

 Above is a photo of a sailor who lives in Rotterdam.
-He told me that every time his ship comes back from time spent at sea, he sees the Erasmus Bridge and knows that he is home.
+He told us that every time his ship comes back from time spent at sea, he sees the Erasmus Bridge and knows that he is home.
 The bridge is a part of his life.
 For him, above all else, this bridge symbolises home – and that’s the reason he chose to have it tattooed on his body.
 This act exemplifies for me the potential effect architecture can have on people, but it also reminded me of this ‘invisible’ side of what we do.
 Architecture has an enormous effect on people.

 Find out more about the Erasmus Bridge, and Health in Architecture in my Tedx Talk "On Health" given last year in Erasmus University, Rotterdam.